-This study describes the successful development and initial psychometric validation of the MSK-HQ.
-This new outcome measure has been co-produced with patients and clinicians to measure the holistic impact of an MSK condition on a person's health, regardless of the location of their MSK pain or where on the clinical pathway an individual is currently receiving care.
+and clinicians to measure the holistic impact of an MSK condition on a person's health, regardless of the location of their MSK pain or where on the clinical pathway an individual is currently receiving care.
 The first phase of the project successfully identified and prioritised key outcomes that a broad range of MSK patients and clinicians ranked as the most important for identifying and monitoring the impact from an MSK condition on overall MSK health status.
-These domains included severity of pain/stiffness (both in the day and at night), physical function (walking and dressing), physical activity level, symptom interference (with work/daily routine and with social activities/hobbies), difficulty with sleep, level of fatigue/low energy levels, emotional well-being (anxiety and mood), understanding of diagnosis and treatment, confidence to self-manage (pain self-efficacy), independence, and overall impact from symptoms.
+These domains included severity of pain/stiffness (in the day and at night), physical function (walking and dressing), physical activity level, symptom interference (with work/daily routine and with social activities/hobbies), difficulty with sleep, level of fatigue/low energy levels, emotional well-being (anxiety and mood), understanding of diagnosis and treatment, confidence to self-manage (pain self-efficacy), independence and overall impact from symptoms.
 The wording for single items to capture each of these domains was successfully optimised through a process of face and content validity testing with users, resulting in 14 items that patients with a range of MSK conditions felt were 'highly relevant' to their lives and 'easy to understand'.